 Article 9 – Announcement of the judgment

-1. The Complaints Coordinator will provide the complainant with a written and explanatory judgment based on the findings of the investigation, including the possible consequences thereof.
-The report of the hearings, as described in Article 7, will be attached to the judgment.
+- The Complaints Coordinator will provide the complainant with a written and explanatory judgment based on the findings of the investigation, including the possible consequences thereof.
+The investigation report, as described in Article 7, will be attached to the judgment.

-Registration of the judgment in the complaints register All judgments of processed complaints are recorded in the complaints register.
-This register is administered by the Office Manager of Simavi, at the office of Simavi in Haarlem, the Netherlands.
+All complaints are recorded in the complaints register.
+Per complaint, a file is created containing all relevant documentation, including the investigation report and the judgment.
+This register is administered by the Complaints Coordinator, at the office of Simavi in Amsterdam, the Netherlands.